- Global ransomware attack threatens government organisations as well as large and small private businesses.

 Phishing is still the most effective tool for cyber criminals.
 PwC’s latest cyber security report, the 2017 Global State of Information Security Survey, revealed that phishing has emerged as a significant risk to businesses of all sizes and across industries.
 Over the past year, 38% of organisations both globally and in Australia reported phishing scams, making it the top vector of cyber security incidents.

-A problem on your doorstep
+on your doorstep

 Ransomware is an increasingly prevalent threat, with a rising number of variations designed to target networks.
 In spite of this, many organisations still treat it as a crime of the future, or assume that it will happen to someone else.